RameshDM86/captone_ramesh_version/README.md

 -	S3 bucket set to public so the webpage is currently viewable by the public in all 3 environments.

-for workflow from start to end: from dev branch, create a feature branch or a hotfix branch by doing 'git checkout dev  --> git checkout -b feature/new-code ' &nbsp; &nbsp;
+for workflow from start to end: from dev branch, create a feature branch or a hotfix branch by doing 'git checkout dev  --> git checkout -b feature/new-code'&nbsp; &nbsp;
 from the feature branch, add your code changes e.g. new lines in terraform or new files do your code commits e.g. git add . --> git commit -m "message" --> git push from your github console, create a new pull request from feature/new-code to dev  , get the approvers' approvals and merge the pull request. this will trigger a deployment in dev